A little bit about me!

 Throughout my journey, one thing that became hugely apparent, was how much a persons emotional well being (stress, tension, anxiety, personal challenges, life challenges etc...) could affect them physically, and that that same emotional health would play a huge part in the outcome of their chiropractic care.
 I then decided that this was an avenue I wanted to explore, qualifying as a Mind Detox Coach and Mind Calm Coach.
 I am currently expanding that by adding more NLP to my toolkit too.
 This has allowed me to be able to help my patients on a physical AND emotional level which feels a huge honour and a privilege.

 I began my coaching practice in 2009 and I absolutely LOVE it.
-I have a particular interest in creating a positive mindset and helping people see that anything is possible with the right mindset.
-I also love helping people navigate through limiting beliefs and helping them design a life they are proud to live rather than a life that meets their basic needs.
+I have a particular interest in helping women create or build a confident and positive mindset.
+I also love helping women navigate through limiting beliefs and helping them design a life they are proud to live rather than a life that meets their basic needs.
 I enjoy working with goal setting, personal development and starting your own business.
-I love seeing people take control of their lives and seeing them transform into the person they were meant to be!
-My facebook group The Positive Spin is open to anyone who would like to work on their positive mindset and also to get support from like minded people if that is an area they are currently struggling with.
-It also just a great place to hang out and get a postivity vibe!
+I love seeing women take control of their lives and seeing them transform into the person they were meant to be!
+My Facebook group The Goddess Agreement is open to any women who would like to work on their mindset and are committed to creating a life that rocks!
+It also just a great place to hang out and get a positivity vibe!

 I am a regulated member of the General Chiropractic Council (Reg No: 02365) a member of the McTimoney Chiropractic Association and a member of the Royal College of Chiropractors (including the Animal Faculty).
 I am a member of the British Medical Acupuncture Society (BMAS) and I am on the Register of Animal Musculoskeletal Therapists (RAMP).